Unseenmonument/Porfolio_website/README.md

 * Deployment instructions

-	This app was pushed to production via Heroku, using Amazon Web Services to host the database.
+	This app was pushed to production via Heroku, and using Amazon Web Services to host the database.

+	Heroku version:

+		heroku/7.37.0 win32-x64 node-v12.13.0

 	Gem(s) Needed for Deployment: